Helediron/mydu-server-mods/ModLoader/README.md

 - .elr : plain text file with one element name per line, sent as element reload requests at the end
 - everything else : sent to unigine filesystem RAM disk

+If the file 'voxels.load' is present, voxel materials and textures will be reloaded by the client.
+Use it if you inject new voxels.

 Note that cached resource will be sent with a "resources_generated/" filesystem prefix, which is required for